-The second most frequently occurring symptoms of fossilization consisted in the lack of subject-verb concord.
-It brought about 13 situations in which the sentence subject did not match the form of the verb (see Appendix 5).
+The second most frequently detected symptom of fossilization constituted the lack of subject-verb concord.
+It brought about 13 situations in which the sentence subject did not match the form of the verb.
 More precisely, the 3rd person singular verb inflections or verb forms were used by the respondents where irrelevant, or omitted where necessary.
 The former case was manifested in 9 sentences, such as, for example:

-- ...to think what other people looks.
+- ...to think what other people looks,

-- Most of inventions is connected with... or
+- Most of inventions is connected with..., or

 - There are some cases when people prefers.